-Lost and found articles should be turned and claimed in to the Counseling office.
+Lost and found articles should be turned in to the Elementary Office.
 Unclaimed items will be donated to charity at the end of the school year.
 To prevent loss or theft, students should not leave book bags or personal belongings around the campus unattended.
 CIC is not responsible for loss or theft of personal items on campus.

 Students should report lost or stolen items immediately to the teacher or an administrator.
 Students should clearly identify their personal belongings.
 Students are advised not to bring valuable items to school, which have no use in the classroom setting.
-All items will be held in the Counseling office until the end of term where they are publicly displayed then donated.
+All items will be held in the Elementary Officeuntil the end of term where they are publicly displayed then donated.
 Students missing items should check this location for lost items periodically.